- A minimum of a 2:1 Honours degree, the subject area does not matter as number of students undertake the course as part of a career change

 - Corporate membership of a professional body concerned with property or construction, for example, CIOB, RIBA, RTPI, CIOH or other relevant body of equal standing.

-The P/T mode requires the student to be in employment related to Building Surveying (a reference from the employer will be required)
+The part time mode requires the student to be in employment related to Building Surveying (a reference from the employer will be required)